 All the cabañas are built and furnished with local Mexican materials and labor.

-Worried about where to eat as you’re off-grid?
-Don’t — the property has enlisted their own dear friend as their chef!
-Their à la carte menu features the fresh catch of the day and sustainably-sourced veggies and fruits.
+Worried about where to eat since this accommodation option is off-grid?
+The property has enlisted its own dear friend as its chef!
+Their à la carte menu features the fresh catch of the day and sustainably sourced veggies and fruits.

-What’s more, Libelula is a part of the Marine Turtle Protection Program — May to October is turtle season, so please be mindful of your footprint when on the beach and dunes.
+What’s more, Libelula is a part of the Marine Turtle Protection Program.
+May to October is turtle season!
+Be mindful of your footprint and where you’re stepping during this time.

 6. Alaya Tulum by Ahau